bnb-chain/greenfield-storage-provider/docs/storage-provider-cmd/sp-cli.md

 #### update.quota

-The update.quota command is used to update the free quota of the SP on greenfield chain, it will send a txn to the chain to finish the updating.
+The update.quota command is used to update the free quota of the SP on mechain chain, it will send a txn to the chain to finish the updating.

 ```shell
 USAGE: